-- Yam - In the past, wild yam was used to create birth control pills.
-Today, the herb is sometimes used to increase fertility, although it's efficacy for this purpose is uncertain.
+- Yam - Wild yam is sometimes used to increase fertility, although it's efficacy for this purpose is uncertain.
 Talk to your doctor to determine whether wild yam is a beneficial option.

 - Red Clover - For general health, some herbalists recommend a cup of red clover tea every day.
 Couples experiencing infertility often use red clover because it contains many nutrients that are essential for optimum uterine health.
 It may also calm your nerves, allowing you to conceive faster.